SA-Inc/SA-Inc/README.md

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=SA-Inc&count_private=true&show_icons=true&theme=synthwave)](https://github.com/anuraghazra/github-readme-stats)

 ## Personal Profile
 I am a young, flexible and communicable IT Specialist, Network Engineer and Programmer.
 I always try to solve a problem qualitatively and without shirking.
-I have some experience work in a team, and I want to work with a team of professionals and develop useful and quality software products.
-Also, I like step by step self-learning new technologies and apply them in practice.
-I want to achieve new heights, improve my professional and personal skills and get a new experience.
+But before this I like decompose the system, make schemes, tables, flow charts.
+In one word, carry out a System Analysis of the Domain knowledge.
+I have some experience work in a team, and I want to work with a team of professionals and develop useful and quality IT products.
+Also, I like step by step self-learning new technologies and apply them in practice, but don't forget about fundamental things (like OSI, TCP/IP or Relational model).
+I want to achieve new heights, improve my professional and personal soft and hard skills, meet new peoples and get a new experience.

 ## Interested in
-- Information Security
+- Linux, Information Security
-- Linux
 - Math
 - Hiking
 - Accounting & Bookkeeping